 Court forms information coordinators are available to assist with locating court forms and providing information on when to use them and how to fill them out.

 Further information on this service and locations can be found on the Resolution and Court Administration Services (RCAS) website.

 Do you need help with a civil matter in Provincial Court?
 Volunteer lawyers can provide legal advice, information on court procedures, help preparing for trials, motions and other appearances, including help completing forms.
 This service is available at the Calgary Courts Centre.
 Assistance is provided on a first-come, first-served basis.
-The program does not assist with: family, criminal or corporate law matters, matters in Court of Queen's Bench or other Appeal Courts, and pre-trial conferences and mediations.
+The program does not assist with: family, criminal or corporate law matters, matters in Court of King's Bench or other Appeal Courts, and pre-trial conferences and mediations.

 Do you need help with a civil matter in Provincial Court?
 Civil Claims Duty Counsel can provide help with: summary legal advice, procedural information, help with trials, mortions and other appearances, an help completing forms.
 The service is available at the Edmonton Law Courts Building.
 Please note: This program does not assist with family or criminal law matters.